firashamila33/KidosMotors/README.md

 Preview here : https://boiling-thicket-12552.herokuapp.com

-KidosMotors is React and Node.js based eCommerce platform for selling new/old cars and car parts , The project challenge is to extend my FrontEnd experience facing the latest trend technologies .
+KidosMotors is React and Node.js based eCommerce platform for selling new/old cars and car parts , The project challenge is to extend our FrontEnd experience facing the latest trend technologies .

 Built with: